foss2serve/github-workflow-activity/README.md

 ## Learning Outcomes

-Participants will be able to ...
+Participants will be able to:

 - Use a common workflow to contribute code to a project on GitHub
   - Prepare a fork and local repository to contribute changes to upstream project on GitHub